astronomer/docs/learn/airflow-snowflake.md

 ### Snowflake and enhanced observability with OpenLineage

 The [OpenLineage project](https://openlineage.io/) integration with Airflow lets you obtain and view lineage metadata from your Airflow tasks.
 As long as an extractor exists for the operator being used, lineage metadata is generated automatically from each task instance.
-For an overview of how OpenLineage works with Airflow, see [OpenLineage and Airflow](airflow-openlineage.md).
+For an overview of how OpenLineage works with Airflow, see [OpenLineage and Apache Airflow®](airflow-openlineage.md).

 The SnowflakeOperator, SnowflakeOperatorAsync, SQLColumnCheckOperator and SQLTableCheckOperator all have an extractor, which allows you to use lineage metadata to answer the following questions across DAGs: